 The tour starts with a walk around the entire gaol.
 Straight away you get a feeling that you are being watched.
 The immense grounds and the stillness set the scene for a night of ghostly encounters.
-For those that love their history they will surely learn a lot from Alison in regards to the Gaol’s dark past.
-From stories about ex prisoners through to information on Adelaide history – you surely get your moneys worth.
+For those that love their history, they will surely learn a lot from Alison in regards to Adelaide Gaol’s dark past.
+From stories about ex-prisoners through to information on Adelaide history – you surely get your money’s worth.

 My Adelaide Gaol ghost story began while walking around (and this was before dark) I could hear voices as well as footsteps.
 I felt like someone was following the group.
 It was in the museum that I experienced my first paranormal encounter.
-While Alison and another tour participant were in the Gaol wing I could here footsteps in the museum.
+While Alison and another tour participant were in the Gaol wing I could hear footsteps in the museum.
 Instead of joining them in the wing I instead investigated where the noises were coming from.
-At the same time Alison and co were trying to close one of the cell door slots.
+At the same time, Alison and co were trying to close one of the cell door slots.
 After looking around the museum (I couldn’t see anything) I decided to join the others in the wing.
-To my amazement as soon as I reached the wing I could see a hand coming from the cell door slot.
+To my amazement as soon as I reached the wing I could see a hand coming from the cell door slot on inspecting after there was nobody there.
 This hand forcefully smashed the slot down.
 You can guess what happened next.
 I ran for my life.
 I have never been that scared in my life.
 Well little did I know what laid ahead for the group.

 Next was the investigation.

 The investigation itself lasts around two hours.
 Here you are able to use equipment to track the paranormal as well as visit any location in the prison.
-Alison took us to places around the prison which have had vast paranormal events.
-Alas those places would not be the ones that would make me doubt my own sanity.
+Alison took us to places around the prison that have had vast paranormal events.
+Alas, those places would not be the ones that would make me doubt my own sanity.